Oak Grove Cemetery

 The monument at the entrance of the mausoleum was unveiled at the dedication ceremony.
 It reads: West Kentucky Mausoleum; Dedicated to the Memory of Those Who Rest Within; Built 1914 The Southern Mausoleum Co.
 Nashville, Tennessee; Renovated 2008 Ohio Valley Monument Co.
 Paducah, KY; City of Paducah-Mayor Bill Paxton, Commissioners-Robert Coleman, Gayle Kaler, Buz Smith, Gerald Watkins; City Manager-Jim Zumwalt; Public Works Director-Earnie Via.

 The pdf documents below are listed in alphabetical order based on the last name.
 There are two sets of documents: burials before the year 2000 and burials starting in the year 2000 until the present.
-The files were last updated November 6, 2014.
-Click Oak Grove Cemetery Map for a general map that shows the four additions (Old Addition, New Addition, Mausoleum, and Rushing Addition) and section numbers.
-Click Detailed Oak Grove Map for a hand-drawn map that shows details of each of the four additions.
+The files were last updated February 12, 2015.
+The Oak Grove Cemetery Map is a general map showing the four additions (Old Addition, New Addition, Mausoleum, and Rushing Addition) and section numbers.
+The Detailed Oak Grove Map is a hand-drawn map that shows details of each of the four additions.